Overview: OFTP (Odette File Transfer Protocol)

 OFTP and EDI

-OFTP is primarily used in EDI (Electronic Data Interchange), a method employed by large enterprises for the purpose of exchanging electronic documents in a standardised manner.
+OFTP (Odette File Transfer Protocol) is primarily used in EDI (Electronic Data Interchange), a method employed by large enterprises for the purpose of exchanging electronic documents in a standardized manner.
 EDI transactions are typically carried out between trading partners (a.k.a. interorganisational transactions) but can also be performed among business units within the same organisation (a.k.a. intraorganisational transactions).

 EDI was designed for companies who needed to exchange files in support of business transactions but were faced with system incompatibility issues.
 This need for interoperability is increasingly becoming critical for businesses, especially those whose supply chains are located across the globe where information systems can be (more likely than not) different from theirs.